Vintage Levi's Value 2026: What Your Old Jeans Are Actually Worth

 Other markers of the Big E era include hidden rivets on the back pockets (removed in 1966), a single-stitch back pocket (pre-1966 used a single row of stitching on the arcuate design), and leather patch labels rather than paper ones.

-Small e Era (1971-1983)
+Small e Era (1971 to 1983)

 In 1971, Levi's changed the red tab to read "Levi's" with a lowercase e.
 This is the easiest way to distinguish early-1970s pairs from the Big E era.
 Small e pairs are still highly valuable, especially 501s, and many collectors focus specifically on this period.